- Search The Registry

 It was known as Oberlin Collegiate Institute until 1850, when its present name was adopted.
 Two years after its founding, Oberlin admitted students "without respect to color," becoming one of the first U. S. colleges to do so; before the American Civil War, it was known as a center for antislavery activities.
 Charles Grandison Finney, professor of theology and president of Oberlin from 1851 to 1866, first proclaimed his doctrine of evangelical Calvinism known as Oberlin Theology.

 Oberlin was also the first college in the United States to admit women.
 Women studied in the "Ladies Department" at Oberlin from the school's founding, but in 1837 four women entered the regular college degree program.
-After the civil war, Oberlin’s BLACK graduates played influential roles in establishing other black colleges and serving on their faculties.
-As these colleges grew and other white colleges began admitting blacks Oberlin began to lose its distinctiveness.
-However, in the 1880s, Mary Terrell, Anna Cooper, and Ida B. Wells (all AB, 1884) found it an inspiring place to be.
-During the civil rights and Black Power movements, renewed public pride in Oberlin’s early commitment to racial justice resurfaced.
+After the civil war, Oberlin’s Black graduates played influential roles in establishing other Black colleges and serving on their faculties.
+As these colleges grew and other white colleges began admitting Blacks Oberlin began to lose its distinctiveness.
+However, in the 1880s, Mary Church Terrell, Anna Cooper, and Ida B. Wells (all AB, 1884) found it an inspiring place to be.
+During the 19th century American Civil Rights era.
+Also, Black Power movements, renewed public pride in Oberlin’s early commitment to racial justice resurfaced.

 This tradition brought on new and successful efforts to increase enrollment and retention.
 Presently, Oberlin College remains highly selective and dedicated to recruiting students from diverse backgrounds.
 The North Central Association of College and Secondary Schools, the National Association of Accredited Schools of Music, and the National Association of Schools of Art and Design.
 The College is located in the city of Oberlin, with a population of 8,600.
 Oberlin has two divisions: the College of Arts and Sciences and the Conservatory of Music.
 The college awards the degree of Bachelor of Arts in the humanities and the natural and social sciences.